alvarogzp/git-sign-commits/README.md

+# Sign git commits

-Here is what I did to get it running:
+Here is what I did to get all commits and tags signed by default and recognized as **Verified** by Github:

  1. **Create a new GPG key**